 Computers were the culmination of other advances in electronics, especially the invention of microchips and analog electronics.
-Think more along the lines of portable, light-weight radios and smaller television sets.
+Think more along the lines of portable, lightweight radios and smaller television sets.
 Video games and audio gear would also fall along those lines, so by the time computers became practical from a commercial standpoint, the public was already primed to try new consumer electronics.

-The first microprocessor was introduced by Intel in early 1970s, alongside some of the first personal computers, like the Kenbak-1.
-The commercialization of laser printer was realized by Xerox through research by physicist Gary Starkweather.
-After the popularization of the personal computer software engineers and computer scientists worked to design better products.
+The first microprocessor was introduced by Intel in the early 1970s, alongside some of the first personal computers, like the Kenbak-1.
+The commercialization of the laser printer was realized by Xerox through research by physicist Gary Starkweather.
+After the popularization of personal computer software engineers and computer scientists worked to design better products.

 After successfully writing software for the Altair 8080, Paul Allen and Bill Gates form their own company, Microsoft.
 During this same time, Steve Jobs partnered with Steve Wozniak to design the world’s first single-board computer and founded the company Apple.
 Other big companies were not prepared for the early success of Apple.
 In 1980, IBM launched its own personal computer based on an Intel 8080 microprocessor dubbed “Acorn”.

 By the late 1990s, the invention of Pentium microprocessors advanced user graphics and music on PCs (1993), Google (1996), and WiFi (1999) set the landscape for rapid innovation.

 The Future Of Computers.

 Today we are experiencing a rise in virtual reality, integrated application development, and other technologies that manage every aspect of our day-to-day lives.
 The power of computers has doubled every 18 months since the 1960s.